 - Less insurance

-The BMO eclipse Visa Infinite Card is a versatile credit card you can take to restaurants, grocery stores, and gas pumps to earn BMO Rewards points towards your next vacation.
-You can make your trip even more memorable by using the included credit card benefits, such as hotel room upgrades and discount car rentals.
+The BMO eclipse Visa Infinite Card is a versatile credit card that can help turn your restaurant, grocery, and gas purchases into BMO Rewards points to put towards your next vacation.
+You can make your trip even more memorable by using the included Visa Infinite benefits, such as the annual lifestyle credit and access to the Visa Infinite Luxury Hotel Collection and Dining Series.

 Rewards